Early Growth of the Star Formation Rate Function in the Epoch of Reionization: an Approach with Rest-frame Optical Emissions: Implications from the SFRF

-It is worth noting that the assumption on the dust extinction law can affect the SFRD estimations.
-Particularly, if SMC law is assumed instead of Calzetti law, the estimated SFRD can decrease. \citet{madau_cosmic_2014} (black solid line in the figure) calculated the correction factor for dust extinction using Equation (\ref{eqn:M99}), which is almost the same as a correction using Calzetti law.
-From A21 (open red hexagons), we show the estimation using Calzetti law in Figure \ref{fig:SFRD}, but A21 discuss that the SFRD can be decreased by 0.2-0.6 dex when SMC law is assumed instead. \citet{bouwens_alma_2020} (open blue circles) assumed a Calzetti-like and SMC-like IRX-$\beta$ relation for high-mass and low-mass galaxies, respectively.
-Thus, the comparison of our result especially with SMC bootstrap approach to the literature may not be fair in that different assumptions are adopted.
-Nevertheless, the results of comparisons do not change.
-At $z\sim6$, the dust correction calculated from rest-frame UV observations (i.e., IRX-$\beta$ relation) is $\sim0.20$ dex \citep{bouwens_alma_2020} and thus the dust-uncorrected SFRD is smaller than the dust-corrected value shown in the figure by $\sim0.20$ dex.
-Even with the dust-uncorrected value, the lower limit obtained in this work with the SMC bootstrap estimations is still consistent, and the results of comparisons do not change.
-For comparisons with Calzetti+SMC and Calzetti bootstrap estimation, the results are strengthened if the estimations with rest-frame UV observations are decreased.
+It is worth noting that the assumption on the dust attenuation law can affect the SFRD estimations.
+Particularly, if SMC law is assumed instead of Calzetti law, the estimated SFRD can decrease. \citet{madau_cosmic_2014} (black solid line in the figure) calculated the correction factor for dust attenuation using Equation (\ref{eqn:M99}), which is almost the same as a correction using Calzetti law.
+From A21, we show the estimation using Calzetti law in Figure \ref{fig:SFRD} (the open red hexagon), but A21 discuss that the SFRD can be decreased by 0.2-0.6 dex when SMC law is assumed instead. \citet{bouwens_alma_2020} (open blue circles) assumed a Calzetti-like and SMC-like $A_{\rm UV}$-$\beta$ relation for high-mass and low-mass galaxies, respectively.
+Thus, the comparison of our result especially with SMC law to the literature may not be fair in that different assumptions are adopted.
+Nevertheless, the consequences from comparisons with previous measurements using several probes above do not change.
+At $z\sim6$, the dust correction calculated from rest-frame UV observations (i.e., $A_{\rm UV}$-$\beta$ relation) is $\sim0.20$ dex \citep{bouwens_alma_2020} and thus the dust-uncorrected SFRD is smaller than the dust-corrected value shown in the figure by $\sim0.20$ dex.
+Even with the dust-uncorrected value, the lower limit obtained in this work with the SMC estimations is still consistent, which is the same consequence as above.
+For comparisons with Calzetti+SMC and Calzetti estimation, the results are strengthened if the estimations with rest-frame UV observations are decreased.